dotlang/language/README.md

 - **Adressing**: Each type, field or method can be address in the format of `A.B.(...).D` where `A`, `B` and other parts are each either name of a package, class or field.
 The last part `D` is name of the field or method or type which is being addressed.

 ##Keywords
-Electronc has a small set of basic keywords: `if, else, switch, assert, for, break, continue, return, throw, defer, type, import, auto, import, select, native, defined, typename`.
+Electronc has a small set of basic keywords: `if, else, switch, assert, for, break, continue, return, defer, type, import, auto, import, select, native, defined, typename`.
-`require, ensure, invariant`